sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

 This hook enables you to modify the `HTTPError` right before it is thrown.
-The hook function receives a `HTTPError` and a state object as arguments and should return an instance of `HTTPError`.
+The hook function receives an `HTTPError` and a state object as arguments and should return an instance of `HTTPError`.

 The `state.retryCount` is `0` for the initial request and increments with each retry.
 This allows you to distinguish between the initial request and retries, which is useful when you need different error handling based on retry attempts (e.g., showing different error messages on the final attempt).